de-husk/owLint/README.md

   "entities-must-have-descriptions" : true
 }
 ```
-This will enable the "entities-must-have-descriptions" test.
+A .owlint file is optional.
 By default all of the tests are enabled.

 List of Options